 Where it wins: time to first dashboard, low cost, simplicity, and a strong open-source community.

-Where it gets harder: there's no real governed semantic layer, so metric logic lives in questions and dashboards and drifts as you grow; Metabot is chat over a query model rather than AI grounded in a governed one; and Metabase Embedding hits scale and isolation limits for serious multi-tenant use.
+Against the test: there's no real governed semantic layer, so metric logic lives in questions and dashboards and drifts as you grow; Metabot is chat over a query model rather than AI grounded in a governed one; and Metabase Embedding hits scale and isolation limits for serious multi-tenant use.
 It's an excellent start that many teams outgrow when governance, AI, or embedded scale become central.

 Hex — notebook-first dashboards for data science